besmirzanaj/cloudalbania-website/content/posts/2022-08-implement-ifconfig.md

 **Echoip service labels section**

+These labels are under the echoip service in the `docker-compose.yml` file

 ```
 # allow service to be discovered by Traefik
 traefik.enable=true

 # Listen to this hostname on HTTPS port.
 Notice the backticks for the hostname variable.
 # Then when matching that hostname let Traefik know this is a TLS service and use the "myresolver"
 # certresolver for ACME Let's Encrypt automatic certificate generation.